Odessa Turner

-Odessa Turner (born October 12, 1964) is an American former professional football wide receiver in the National Football League (NFL) for seven seasons for the New York Giants and the San Francisco 49ers.
-He played college football at Northwestern State University and was selected in the fourth round of the 1987 NFL draft.
+Odessa Turner (born October 12, 1964) is an American former professional football player who was a wide receiver in the National Football League (NFL) for seven seasons for the New York Giants and the San Francisco 49ers.
+He played college football for the Northwestern State Demons and was selected in the fourth round of the 1987 NFL draft.

 Turner also played for the Ottawa Rough Riders of the Canadian Football League after his NFL career.